-The first New Zealand Cowboy Challenge, the White Horse Cowboy Challenge, was held in Gapes Valley, Geraldine on 27 February, 2010.
-It was organised by the Aoraki Western Riding Club, with 31 entries in total - youth and adult.
-Due the success of this inaugural Cowboy Challenge and the interest in the sport thereafter, the New Zealand Cowboy Challenge Association Inc. was duly formed.
+The White Horse Cowboy Challenge was New Zealand's first Challenge, held in Gapes Valley, Geraldine on 27 February 2010.
+It was organised by the Aoraki Western Riding Club and attracted 31 adult and youth entries.
+Due to the success of this inaugural Cowboy Challenge and the interest in the sport thereafter, the New Zealand Cowboy Challenge Association Inc. was duly formed.

-See "Downloads" page for Rules and Constitution; the Rule Book includes a list of obstacles that may be included in a Challenge.
+See Downloads for Rules and Constitution.
+Our Rule Book includes a full list of obstacles.